Shine Lawyers Main Logo

 What is the QSuper Class Action about?

-Shine Lawyers allege that QSuper breached their obligations by failing to notify members of important changes to life insurance policy premiums.
+Shine Lawyers allege that QSuper breached their obligations by failing to properly notify members in 2016 of important changes to life insurance policy premiums and by failing to implement systems to automatically apply premiums at lower occupational rates, according to the personal circumstances of certain members.

-• Were charged significantly more for their life insurance than they should have been; and
+• Were charged insurance premiums that were higher than they should have been; and

 • Suffered superannuation investment losses.

-If you had a QSuper superannuation account from May 2016 or received a payment after 1 July 2016 from a deceased fund member, you may be eligible to join this class action.
+If you had a QSuper superannuation account from May 2016 and were eligible for Standard, White Collar, or Professional rates, you may be eligible to join this class action.

 Can I join the QSuper Class Action?

-To be part of this class action, you must:
+To register for this class action, you must:

 OR